ethanjli/ublue-forklift-sysext-demo/README.md

 Instead of running these subcommands and then running `forklift plt stage` to stage your modified pallet, you can enable an optional `--stage` flag in these subcommands to immediately stage the pallet after modifying the pallet.
-For example, you can run `forklift plt enable-depl --stage bluefin-cli` and reboot, after which the `bluefin-cli` sysext will become available to systemd.
+For example, you can run `forklift plt enable-depl --stage bluefin-cli-wolfi-flix` and reboot, after which the `bluefin-cli` sysext will become available to systemd.
 So you can think of `forklift plt enable-depl --stage` and `forklift plt disable-depl --stage` as the rough (but more verbose) equivalents of `systemctl enable` and `systemctl disable`.

 After staging the pallet, if you want to preview your changes without rebooting you can run `sudo forklift-stage-apply-systemd`.
+This should be safe to do for the following sysexts:

+- `bluefin-cli`, provided by any of the following package deployments: `bluefin-cli-wolfi-flix`, `bluefin-cli-wolfi-flatwrap`, or `bluefin-cli-alpine-flatwrap`.
+- `crane`
+- `dive`
+- `neovim`
+- `ublue-dx-fonts`

 ### By editing YAML files